-Subphase 3.2, Step 2: Select and agree an institution for monitoring and feedback of the strategy process
+Sub-phase 3.2, Step 2: Select and agree an institution for monitoring and feedback of the strategy process

 The CDS will require institutions for monitoring and feedback of the CDS implementation process.
 The city should think this through at this point.

-These activities might require setting up a monitoring body or committee, whose responsibility is to monitor project activities in a transparent manner.
+This might require, for instance, the set up a monitoring body or committee (MC), whose responsibility is to monitor project activities in a transparent manner.